 We facilitate collaboration, promotion, and administration of clean tech research projects at Dalhousie University.
 Our current partner faculties are Science, Engineering, Agriculture, Architecture and Planning, and Management.

-Dalhousie University recognizes the importance of clean technology and has made it one the Dal's priority research areas [PDF - 165 kB].
+Dalhousie University recognizes the importance of clean technology and has made it one the University's Signature Research Clusters.